Selecting VSAM Dataset types and Guidelines (for Experienced)

 - No requirement of IDCAMS functions.

 - Performance and recovery are the main concerns.

 - A requirement of reading records sequentially.

-- No issue with adding logical records only at the end of the data set.
+- There is no issue with adding logical records only at the end of the dataset.

 - The logical record is variable-length.